 Irish Comfort Food- Dublin Coddle [RECIPE]

-The countdown to my favorite holiday, St. Patrick’s Day, is on and that means my kitchen has been filled with the delicious smells of traditional Irish foods, including Dublin coddle which is one of my favorites.
+The countdown to my favorite holiday, St. Patrick’s Day, is on and that means my kitchen has been filled with the delicious smells of traditional Irish foods, including Dublin coddle.

-Dublin coddle is most often associated with the capital of Ireland, Dublin (go figure, right?).
-You now how some people turn to mac and cheese when they need to be comforted?
+Dublin coddle is most often associated with the capital of Ireland, Dublin and you know how some people turn to mac and cheese when they need to be comforted?
 Well, Dublin coddle is what I turn to.
-It’s actually really easy to make and will warm your soul when you need a little soul warming.
+It’s actually really easy to make and will warm your soul when you need a little soul-warming.
+This recipe was adapted from The Nourishing Gourmet.

 1 lb bacon slices, cubed or more of you’re obsessed with bacon